 Did you recently inherit your grandmother’s mantel clock?
-Did you buy an interesting vintage or antique clock at a flea market and want to know more about it.
+Did an interesting vintage or antique clock catch your eye at a flea market and you want to know more about it.
 Do you have a general interest in all things antique, especially old clocks?
 Perhaps this is the place for you.

 This blog is intended for those who have an interest in antique and vintage mechanical clocks.
 If you are not afraid to get your hands dirty (literally and figuratively) and you relish the challenge of working on antique clock movements or want to make simple repairs to an old case/cabinet you will find something of interest in this blog.

-I typically write 7-9 articles per month on everything from specific clock repairs, experiences shopping for clocks, perspectives on the history of antique clocks and profiling my growing collection.
+I typically write 7-9 articles per month on everything from specific clock repairs, my experiences shopping for clocks, perspectives on the history of antique clocks and of course I profile my growing collection.
 Because I live in Canada the focus is on clocks made or sold in North America though if you browse my collection European clocks are included.

 I am a self taught horologist and over the last 8 years I have gained knowledge and experience working on a wide variety of old clocks.

-If you regularly use a lathe to cut gear teeth, re-pivot arbours, bush mainspring barrels on a weekly basis, fashion other new parts or make advanced repairs on complicated movements and cases, this is probably not the place for you but you are welcome to browse my archive.
-NOTE: I do perform some minor repairs.
+If you regularly use a lathe to cut gear teeth, re-pivot arbours, bush mainspring barrels on a weekly basis, fashion other new parts or make advanced repairs on complicated movements and cases, this is probably not the place for you but you are welcome to browse my archive just the same.

 Write to me about your clock question.
 Whether you are a novice clock collector or are a little deeper into horology, I will take all emails seriously.
 I will reply to your email as soon as I can although there are times in the year when I am traveling that there may be a slight delay responding to you.
 For those comments and questions that stump even me, I consult within my clock circles for the best possible answer.